daniel-locatelli/daniel-locatelli/README.md

 I am currently diving deep into software development.
 And I have to say, building apps was my Ikigai this whole time.

 I am
 - 🌲 Currently at [BuildSystems](https://buildsystems.de/ "Build sustainable.
 Build smart.
-Build systems.").
-We help AEC developers and Homeowners build sustainably without losing touch with reality.
+Build systems.") where we help AEC developers and Homeowners build sustainably and affordably.
 - 📱 Working with Angular to bring Web Apps we have already conceptualized to life.
 - 💻 Building [my own portfolio](https://daniellocatelli.com/ "Daniel Locatelli's Portfolio") with Astro and using Notion as a CMS.
 - 🎓 Graduated from FAU-USP in Brazil and earned an M.Sc. from ITECH at the University of Stuttgart in Germany.